skg-if/ext-tmpl/extended-interoperability-framework/index.md

 # (tmpl) Interoperability framework

 {: .important }
 To prevent possible clashes with other extensions, each extension is assigned a unique prefix (e.g., the acronym you provided upon requesting an extension) that you need to prepend when defining new properties and relations for core entities.
+For this extension, the acronym is `tmpl`.

 ## Core extensions
 As an example, this template extends these core entities: